Achilles Injury Treatments

-Your initial treatment should involve decreasing any swelling, relieving any pain and stress on the elbow, correcting any bio-mechanical dysfunction, and then restoring strength and mobility to your injured achilles.
+Your initial treatment should involve decreasing any swelling, relieving any pain and stress on the back of the lower leg, correcting any bio-mechanical dysfunction, and then restoring strength and mobility to your injured achilles.
 It's also very important to follow any instructions you receive from your physician.

 Conservative Treatment Stage 1: Reduce The Initial Inflammation

 Stage 1: If the injury is very recent (acute) - use a good quality cold pack and Arnica Pain Relief Cream.
 If the injury has been going on for awhile, then skip to Stage 2 below.

 If you are experiencing pain and swelling in the very early stages of the injury (first 48 to 72 hours), the first step in a conservative treatment protocol would be to focus on reducing the discomfort by applying a quality cold pack to the injured achilles along with a high quality pain relief cream such as our Arnica Infusion Cream.

 Not only will you use your cold pack for the first 48 to 72 hours after the injury, but you should also use it during other stages of the healing process.
 Some examples include...

 - after any activity that stresses the achilles in a moderate way.
 It is wise to quickly apply cold to not only reduce the pain, but to also minimize tissue damage that may have occurred during the prior event.